VilsHub/vUX/README.md

 ## Documentation ##

-The documentation for this framework will be provided soon, you can ** Watch **, this repo for further updates.
+The documentation for this framework will be provided soon, you may ** Watch **, this repo for further updates.